-In 1995, the 74th Texas Legislature gave the State Board of Education authority to grant open-enrollment charter schools.
+In 1995, the 74th Texas Legislature passed legislation giving the state the authority to create open-enrollment charter schools.
 These schools are subject to fewer state laws than other public schools with the idea of ensuring fiscal and academic accountability without undue regulation of instructional methods or pedagogical innovation.
 Like school districts, charter schools are monitored and accredited under the statewide testing and accountability system.

 Private Schools (outside source)

 TEA does not have oversight of private schools in Texas; however, the agency works with the Texas Private School Accreditation Commission to ensure that students can easily transfer from non-public to public schools and that teacher service at non-public schools is recognized at public schools for salary purposes.
 Private schools may be accredited by a variety of organizations but many private schools in Texas are not accredited by any organization.